kestra-io/docs/docs/developer-guide/variables/basic-usage.md

 ```

-As you can see, the `parent` will give direct access to the first parent output and the value of the current one, while the `parents.INDEX` lets go you deeper down the tree.
+As you can see, the `parent` will give direct access to the first parent output and the value of the current one, while the `parents[INDEX]` lets go you deeper down the tree.

 In the task `2-1-1_switch-number-2`:
 - <code v-pre>{{taskrun.value}}</code>: mean the value of the task `2-1-1_switch`